okTurtles/group-income/docs/Getting-Started-frontend.md

 - It puts more load on the server for something that clients (web browsers) could do themselves
 - More importantly, it requires that someone run and maintain one of these PHP servers

 Well, with client-side rendering and single-page apps, you can now put all of that logic into the client-side javascript and ship *most of your website, except the database (essentially)* as **static files** that can be hosted anywhere!
-Just toss the onto a CDN (or multiple CDNs!) and be done with it!
+Just toss them onto a CDN (or multiple CDNs!) and be done with it!

 The database portion continues to live on the server and now *just* provides a RESTful API.